Sanskrit for Philosophy Students Term 4

 For over thirty years students of the School of Practical Philosophy have studied Sanskrit in order to deepen their understanding of great spiritual works such as the Upaniṣads and the Bhagavad Gītā.

 The nine-term course developed by the School is offered to the students of the School as well as the general public.
 The course provides a thorough and systematic grounding in the Sanskrit language, while proceeding in easier steps than an academic course.
-No previous knowledge of the language is required.
-The nine-term course will be conducted over three years (three terms per year).

-- Spirit ~ Words and Measure
+- Spirit ~ words and measure

-Fees are $200 per each ten-week term ($100 for current students of the School of Practical Philosophy).
+($50 for current students of the School of Practical Philosophy).

 The fee includes a text book for each term.
-Classes are from 9:00am to 11:30am including a refreshment break.